 I originally developed the Restrictive Eating Cycle to describe the diet phase of the eat-repent-repeat cycle.
-Restrictive eating, as most people who have struggled with chronic yo-yo dieting and weight cycling know from personal experience, fuels the Overeating Cycle and may become an emotional trigger for overeating.
+Restrictive eating, as most people who have struggled with chronic yo-yo dieting and weight cycling know from personal experience, fuels the Overeating Cycle.
+Restriction, deprivation, and guilt become additional emotional triggers for overeating.

-Even when people make a voluntary change in their eating in the name of “health,” without mindfulness, the “plan” can mutate into rules.
-As a result, they may find themselves hyperfocused on food, with less energy left to focus on living the healthy life they set out to achieve!
+Even when you make a voluntary change in your eating in the name of “health,” without mindfulness, the “plan” can mutate into rules.
+As a result, you may find yourself hyperfocused on food, with less energy left to focus on living the healthy life you set out to achieve!

 2. Do you feel restricted?

 It’s only “restrictive eating” if you feel restricted.
 In other words, if you simply choose to limit or eliminate certain ingredients or foods (for whatever reason) and you don’t feel deprived, then it’s not an issue!

 Just because you can eat anything doesn’t mean you will.
 Like every other decision point in the Mindful Eating Cycle, you are in charge of deciding for yourself.

 However, sometimes feeling restricted has become your “normal.”
 So, to help you clarify whether what you are experiencing is restrictive, ask yourself whether any of these sound familiar: